Nuclear fission product: Production

 About 1.5 billion years ago in a uranium ore body in Africa, a natural nuclear fission reactor operated for a few hundred thousand years and produced approximately 5 tonnes of fission products.
 These fission products were important in providing proof that the natural reactor had occurred.

 Fission products are produced in nuclear weapon explosions, with the amount depending on the type of weapon.

 The largest source of fission products is from nuclear reactors.
 In current nuclear power reactors, about 3% of the uranium in the fuel is converted into fission products as a by-product of energy generation.
 Most of these fission products remain in the fuel unless there is fuel element failure or a nuclear accident, or the fuel is reprocessed.

 Power reactors

-In commercial nuclear fission reactors, the system is operated in the otherwise self-extinguishing prompt subcritical state.
-The reactor specific physical phenomena that nonetheless maintains the temperature above the decay heat level, are the predictably delayed, and therefore easily controlled, transformations or movements of a vital class of fission product as they decay.
-Delayed neutrons are emitted by neutron rich fission fragments that are called the "delayed neutron precursors".
-Bromine-87 is one such long-lived "ember", with a half-life of about a minute and thus it emits a delayed neutron upon decay.
-Operating in this delayed critical state, which depends on the inherently delayed transformation or movement of fission products to maintain the temperature, temperatures change slowly enough to permit human feedback.
-In an analogous manner to fire dampers varying the opening to control the movement of wood embers towards new fuel, control rods are comparatively varied up or down, as the nuclear fuel burns up over time.
+Commercial nuclear fission reactors are operated in the otherwise self-extinguishing prompt subcritical state.
+Certain fission products decay over seconds to minutes, producing additional delayed neutrons crucial to sustaining criticality.
+An example is bromine-87 with a half-life of about a minute.
+Operating in this delayed critical state, power changes slowly enough to permit human and automatic control.
+Analogous to fire dampers varying the movement of wood embers towards new fuel, control rods are moved as the nuclear fuel burns up over time.

-In a nuclear power reactor, the main sources of radioactivity are fission products, alongside actinides and activation products.
-Fission products are the largest source of radioactivity for the first several hundred years, while actinides are dominant roughly 103 to 105 years after fuel use.
+In a nuclear power reactor, the main sources of radioactivity are fission products along with actinides and activation products.
+Fission products are most of the radioactivity for the first several hundred years, while actinides dominate roughly 103 to 105 years after fuel use.